DenisDovzhanyn/Module-2-Capstone-Merit-America/README.md

 ## Conclusion

 Tenmo is an intuitive and user-friendly application aimed at simplifying money transfers among peers.
-It leverages a robust architecture to provide a smooth experience while ensuring secure transactions.
+It leverages a robust architecture to provide a smooth experience while ensuring secure transactions..